PAST TRIBAL CHIEFS

 Chief Man-------------1713

-• John Veazey; It's difficult to determine if the English did not understand the council structure or the titles.
-The English called John Veazey a Chief man, however William Taptico II was called King William Taptico in 1710 when he presented three Indian Arrows as an acknowledgement for the land he and his Nation holds in Northumberland County Virginia.
+• John Vesey; It's difficult to determine if the English did not understand the council structure or the titles.
+The English call John Vesey a Chief man, however William Taptico II was called King William Taptico in 1710 when he presented three Indian Arrows as an acknowledgement for the land he and his Nation holds in Northumberland County Virginia.

 • William Taptico II was the last Tribal Chief of the Wicocomico.
 He died in 1719 and it appears the tribal land was turned over to Phillip Smith, based on a document William Taptico I supposedly signed about 1693.